ALPENGLOW

 3. Dynamics and GNC Problems in using Mega-Constellation for Space Situational Awareness

 Mega-constellation is a big trend in satellite communications.
 Starlink now has more than 3,000 satellites on orbit and more are being launched in a rapid pace.
 Meanwhile, space situational awareness (SSA) area is highly interested in using space-based optical or radar sensors to track all the resident space objects (RSOs).
 Due to the close proximity and less atmosphere interference, space-based sensors are expected to improve the overall SSA ability.
+However, no mega-constellation is built or designed for the SSA purpose.
+Our research will fill the gap between matured mega-constellations and SSA, including the related orbital dynamical problems, sensor allocations, mission software and hardware requirements, expected outcomes, etc.

 4. Using Artificial Intelligence to Accelerate Kessler Syndrome

-In most situations, people talk about mitigating and removing space debris, but our study focus on how to increase the accululation of space debris to eventually triger the famous Kessler Syncdrome, where cascading collisions occur.
-To accomplish this goal, we set up a simplified but real-enough environment based on the up-to-date space catelog.
-The dimension and mass of the debirs will also be modeled.
-Collaborative AI agents will be guided in this virtual reality environment to learn a policy to triger the catastrophe.
-Available actions include, for example, blowing up big objects (satellites or rocket bodies), adding new objects, etc.
+In most situations, people discuss mitigating and removing space debris, but our study focus on how to increase the accumulation of space debris to eventually trigger the famous Kessler Syndrome, where cascading collisions occur.
+To accomplish this goal, we set up a simplified but real-enough environment based on the up-to-date space catalog.
+The dimension and mass of the debris will also be modeled.
+Collaborative AI agents will be guided in this virtual reality environment to learn a policy to trigger the catastrophe.
+Available actions include, for example, blowing up big objects (satellites or rocket bodies), adding new objects, etc. The project goal is, of course, still to prevent the syndrome.
+We can use this AI to test against other mitigation resorts.
+Furthermore, this AI will enlighten us what operations should be definitely prevented and what objects should be removed before they break up.

 5. Satellite Maneuver Detection based on Monitored Machine Learning Approach

 Maneuver detection is a difficult problem for uncooperative resident space objects (RSOs).
-Common method is to detect the maneuver based on propagating of orbit estimates using a high-fidelity numerical model to a common intermediate epoch, and then analyze the statistics of all the deviations.
+A common method is to detect the maneuver based on propagating of orbit estimates using a high-fidelity numerical model to a common intermediate epoch, and then analyze the statistics of all the deviations.
 This process is resource-consuming.
 My previous work has already established a ML approach to improve orbit prediction accuracy.
 ML models are trained using historical data to directly improve orbit predictions without modeling additional orbital dynamics or the satellite.
 For this study, I plan to create a method based on the performance of the trained ML models that are used to improve orbit prediction accuracy.

-research/start.txt · Last modified: 2024/05/05 20:30 by hao
+research/start.txt · Last modified: 2025/01/14 14:57 by hao